Go to file

 and in separate terminals: 3.
 Run cargo run --bin trusted-dealer or cargo run --bin dkg 4.
 Run cargo run --bin coordinator 5.
 Run cargo run --bin participants.
 Do this in separate terminals for separate participants.

-The demos support two communication mechanisms.
+The demos support three communication mechanisms.
 By using the --cli flag (e.g. cargo run --bin dkg -- --cli), they will print JSON objects to the terminal, and participants will need to copy & paste objects and send them amongst themselves to complete the protocol.

 Socket communication example